Montgomery County, PA

 In an effort to reduce commercial sex and related crimes, county law enforcement (often collaborating with state police and municipal police departments) has periodically conducted reverse stings to identify and apprehend sex buyers.
-For example, the Norristown Police Department and Pennsylvania State Police conducted a joint operation between the city’s West Main and Knox Streets in November 2012.
-As johns attempted to solicit sex from one of two undercover female state troopers, they were quickly arrested.
+For example, in November 2012, the Norristown Police Department and Pennsylvania State Police conducted a joint operation between the city’s West Main and Knox Streets.
+Suspected sex buyers were arrested after they had allegedly attempted to solicit sex from two undercover female officers, posing as prostituted women.
 The men, who ranged in age from 18 to 76, were charged with patronizing prostitutes, criminal solicitation and disorderly conduct.
 As per NPD policy, all arrestees had their names and photos posted on the department’s website.
 In October 2013, police and state troopers collaborated on a second operation, this time intercepting 11 sex buyers.
 According to NPD reports, the 2012 and 2013 operations were staged along the same street corners and intersections, as certain locations have been determined to be “high prostitution areas” by law enforcement.

 In February 2014, law enforcement officials announced a plan to combat prostitution and sex trafficking in Montgomery County, featuring more aggressive enforcement (i.e., reverse stings) and more severe penalties (including increased fines and shaming) for sex buyers.
 Explaining the reasons for this focus, District Attorney Risa Vetri Ferma said: